Polypogon monspeliensis

 Polypogon monspeliensis, commonly known as annual beard-grass or annual rabbitsfoot grass, is a species of grass.
-It is native to southern Europe, but it can be found today throughout the world as an introduced species and sometimes a noxious weed.
+It is native to the Old World, but it can be found today throughout the world as an introduced species and sometimes a noxious weed.
 It is an annual grass growing to heights between 5 centimeters and one meter.
 The soft, fluffy inflorescence is a dense, greenish, plumelike panicle, sometimes divided into lobes.
 The spikelets have long, thin, whitish awns, which give the inflorescence its texture.